 - Bring cream and half and half to simmer in large saucepan.
 Whisk yolks and sugar in large bowl to blend.
 Gradually whisk hot cream mixture into yolk mixture.
 Return mixture to same saucepan.
 Stir over medium-low heat until mixture thickens and leaves path on back of spoon when finger is drawn across, about 4 minutes (do not boil).
 Strain into bowl.
 Stir in nutmeg.
 Cool slightly.
 (Can be made 1 day ahead, Cover and chill.
 If desired, rewarm over low heat stirring occasionally, before continuing).

 - Divide warm or cold mixture amount 6 cups or glasses.
 Stir 1 tablespoon sherry into each.
 Sprinkle additional nutmeg over each and serve.

-The dinner would be part of the total celebration, including the Christmas gifts.
-The children would be eager to know what Father Christmas had brought them!
+Besides the dinner , the day would include Christmas gifts.
+Just like today, the children would be eager to know what Father Christmas had brought them!